WELCOME TO THE AUSTRALIAN EMBASSY IN THE PHILIPPINES WEBSITE

 Philippine Presidential Proclamation No 1282, Series 2016 declared 22 May 2016 and each year after as Philippines-Australia Friendship Day!

-Find out more about the commemoration of 70 years of formal bilateral relations here.
+Find out more about the commemoration of 70 years of friendship here.